-Arrowtown has two options for public transport around the basin: the Orbus scheduled service and Savy on-demand minibuses.
-(There are also several taxi companies and Uber started operations here in 2018.)
+Arrowtown has just one option for public transport around the basin: the Orbus scheduled service.
+There are also several taxi companies and Uber started operations here in 2018.

 Otago Regional Council’s subsidised Orbus service will take you anywhere on their Queenstown bus network for a $2 fare.
 You can pop your bike on the front (maximum two bikes) and even enjoy free wifi.

 To get the $2 fares you’ll need to use a GoCard smartcard to pay for your ride.
 GoCards can be bought on the bus (cash only), at Queenstown Airport or at the O’Connell’s Mall kiosk for $5.
 The minimum top up for GoCards is $10.
 GoCards can be topped up anywhere they’re sold, and an online top-up system is planned.

 The service can be used without a GoCard by paying cash on board, with a cash fare of $5 per trip for an adult and $3 for a child – or for trips that begin or end at the airport, $10 for an adult and $5 for a child.